 Sanoma’s Insider Policy complies with the Guidelines for Insiders issued by Nasdaq Helsinki Ltd. and other relevant legislation, such as Market Abuse Regulation.

-According to the Insider Policy, a person who has gained Insider Information may not use the information by acquiring or disposing of Sanoma’s financial instruments (either on his own or a third party’s behalf, directly or indirectly), or give either direct or indirect advice on trading.
+According to the Insider Policy, a person who has gained inside information may not use the information by acquiring or disposing of Sanoma’s financial instruments (either on his own or a third party’s behalf, directly or indirectly), or give either direct or indirect advice on trading.

-- People who have access to all Insider Information, due to the nature of their position at Sanoma, are listed as permanent Insiders.
-There are no permanent insiders at Sanoma.
+- People who have access to all inside information, due to the nature of their position at Sanoma, are listed as permanent insiders.
+Currently, there are no permanent insiders at Sanoma.

-trading programme, which must comply with Nasdaq Helsinki Ltd. rules and regulations on trading programmes.
+Members of the Board and EMT shall always check beforehand the appropriateness of trading with the company secretary.
+Members of the Board and EMT may also issue an explicit, documented trading programme, which must comply with Nasdaq Helsinki Ltd. rules and regulations on trading programmes.
 Sanoma may publish such trading programmes on its website.
-There were no trading programmes in place on 31 December 2020.
+There were no trading programmes in place on 31 December 2021.

 Sanoma publishes the notifications as a stock exchange release.
 Releases on managers’ transactions are available here.